-- Completed application for admission - Official transcripts of all credits earned or attempted from each high school and/or college/university. - If the student did not attend high school and/or college in the U.S., then an official evaluation completed by WES Foreign Education Credential Service evaluation of all secondary or post-secondary work completed outside of the U.S. is required.

-- If the student has completed the equivalent of a U.S. high school degree, then a Basic Statement of Comparability Evaluation is required.
-This statement is provided by an international transcript evaluation service provider and determines the level of comparability between a foreign education and U.S. education.
+- Completed application for admission - Official transcripts of all credits earned or attempted from each high school and/or college/university. - If the student did not attend high school and/or college in the U.S., then an official evaluation completed by WES Foreign Education Credential Service evaluation of all secondary or post-secondary work completed outside of the U.S. is required. - If the student has completed the equivalent of a U.S. high school degree, then a Basic Statement of Comparability Evaluation is required.
+This statement is provided by an international transcript evaluation service provider and determines the level of comparability between a foreign education and U.S. education. - Proof of English Proficiency - Proof of Financial Support

-- If the student attended high school in the U.S.,

-- Official SAT or ACT scores

-- Proof of English Proficiency

-- Proof of Financial Support

-- Demonstrated proficiency of English according to the English Proficiency Policy - Meet any and all criteria as set by the Department of Education. - For students who have not attended any higher education institution, the US equivalent of a high school diploma with a grade point average of 2.5 on a 4.0 scale - For students who attended a U.S. high school; SAT combined math and verbal score of 1020 / ACT composite score of 20. - For students who have attended any higher education institution in or outside the United States, the U.S. equivalent of a 2.0 grade point average on all college work attempted
+- Demonstrated proficiency of English according to the English Proficiency Policy - Meet any and all criteria as set by the Department of Education. - For students who have not attended any higher education institution, the US equivalent of a high school diploma with a grade point average of 2.5 on a 4.0 scale

+• For students who have attended any higher education institution in or outside the United States, the U.S. equivalent of a 2.0 grade point average on all college work attempted